Hemolytic Uremic Syndrome (HUS)

 Can HUS be prevented?

-Proper food handling and hygiene can reduce the risk of E. coli infection.
+While not entirely preventable, proper food handling, hygiene, and avoiding unpasteurized products can reduce the risk of E. coli infection.

 If you have any feedback, please get in touch.